-The Digital Scholarship Lab at River Campus Libraries specializes in the creation of digital tools and resources; provides support for web-based scholarly initiatives; and partners with faculty on their digital research projects.
+Digital Scholarship at River Campus Libraries specializes in the creation of digital tools and resources; provides support for web-based scholarly initiatives; and partners with faculty on their digital research projects.

 Tools and Methods

-We support a range of digital tools and methods including GIS, TEI, RTI, 3D modeling, and more.
+We support a range of digital tools and methods including GIS, RTI, 3D Modeling, Immersive Technologies, and more.